 Design (v): To form or conceive in the mind and intend for a definite purpose; to plan and fashion skillfully.

-At Dumbwaiter, we actually dedicate more time to the IN-visible types of design than the visible.
+At Dumbwaiter Design, my previous employer, we actually dedicate more time to the invisible types of design than the visible.
 We design strategies.
 We design experiences.
 We design code.
 We design the way our designs will work.
 From our perspective, the most valuable parts of your project are the invisible ones.
-You will see wireframes and visual designs of your website or interface.
+You’ll see wireframes and visual designs of your website or interface.
 You will also see a tastefully crafted, top-notch website when we are done.
 But the invisible design is the backbone of the visible.

-Our developers Jon and Mario are two of the most brilliant, creative people I know, but their design often happens below the surface.
+Their developers are the most brilliant, creative people I know, but their design often happens below the surface.
 Sure, you get to use the incredible custom CMS they will build for you, but that’s just the tip of the iceberg.
 Before you can use it, they had to design it using code, which you will never see.
 They had to design the overall code structure as well as the way the different parts of the code behave with each other.
 The database architecture/data structure needs to be designed based on the site content and outcome of the strategy phase.
-Obviously, Mario and Jon can see the code they are writing, but I’m deeming this “invisible” design because the client and the end-user will never see the entire iceberg.
+Obviously, they can see the code they are writing, but I’m deeming this “invisible” design because the client and the end-user will never see the entire iceberg.

 We also design strategies and experiences.
 Perhaps you’ve heard of user experience design, or “UX” for short.
 This often manifests itself in the form of wireframes, but we also design flowcharts, site maps, use-cases, and user personas before delivering visible, tangible wireframes.
 Again, while some of these are visual solutions, they are almost never seen by the end-user and only temporarily by the client.
 It’s all a part of our process.
 We go through many iterations of our ideas in addition to our designs.
 Designing a strategy means crafting a foundation and a clear path towards an end goal or set of end goals.